Minreaux/jenkins-test/README.md

 - `CASC_VAULT_APPROLE_SECRET`: Vault AppRole Secret ID
 - `CASC_VAULT_ENGINE_VERSION`: Vault kv secret engine version 1 or 2

+There are 2 ways to pass secrets to Jenkins from Vault:
+1. Vault as a secret source for JCasC: this passes secrets from Vault to Jenkins JCasC on boot.
+If these secrets are passed into normal Jenkins credentials types (i.e. secret-text) then these secrets are static.
+To update these secrets, you must make the change to the secret in Vault and you must restart Jenkins.
+2. Vault credentials types: this uses the built-in Vault Jenkins credentials types.
+These pull the secrets directly from Vault, therefore you need only update the secret in Vault and Jenkins will pull the latest secret from Vault.
+No Jenkins restart required.

 ## Cleanup
 To restart and test a new Jenkins installation, delete the `jenkins/` directory; when that directory is deleted, the `Install_Jenkins.ps1` script will re-install Jenkins from scratch.